 - The position does not exceed one semester.

-Important: The intern should verify that the supervisor is willing to fill a student evaluation form at the end of the internship and return to the Undergraduate Program Coordinator.
+Important: The intern should verify that the supervisor is willing to fill a student evaluation form at the end of the internship and return to the Undergraduate Program Director.
 The internship course grade will be based on the supervisor’s evaluation and a one page summary by the intern describing the internship.